raymondclowe/TextExtendAI/README.md

 # Set UP

+Go to the Dashboard / Settings / TextExtendAI and enter your API key and choose your model.

-The first time you try to use the plugin it wil ask for an API key, that will be one from Mistral platform.
+That will be one from Mistral platform.
 [Signup here](https://auth.mistral.ai/self-service/registration/browser).

 It costs money, but not that much so make sure you set a suitable [monthly usage limit](https://console.mistral.ai/billing/#:~:text=next%20month%20begins.-,Usage%20limit%20(%E2%82%AC)%20*,-Update%20limit) (like €1 / month) and you will be fine.